 Many condominiums have underground heated parkades with internal multi-level suspended concrete parking areas.
 Restoration of these parkades represents a major expenditure in the capital costs for condominiums.
 This is especially true for parkades, which have been neglected and not maintained for long periods of time.

 During the winter months, in colder climates, deicing salt is used extensively on roadways.
 The composition of salt includes chloride ions.
-Salt laden snow and ice are retained by cars, which enter into parkades.
+Salt-laden snow and ice are retained by cars, which enter into parkades.
 As soon as a vehicle enters into the parkade, the melting of the snow and ice begins.
 Initially, at the trench drain area, through the drive isles and finally at the parking stall areas where the greatest amount of melting occurs.
-Concrete is a porous material which all allows water to penetrate to the reinforcing steel within it.
+Concrete is a porous material which all allows water to penetrate the reinforcing steel within it.
 After the melting process has occurred, the chloride-contaminated water reaches the reinforcing steel.
-The chloride acts as a catalyst and an electrochemical reaction results in the development of corrosion.
+The chloride acts as a catalyst, and an electrochemical reaction results in the development of corrosion.
 The reinforcing steel expands as it corrodes and eventually “pops” or spalls the concrete.
-If left unattended for prolonged periods of time, extensive growth of corroded areas can occur resulting in the loss of serviceability of areas of the parkade.
-In some instances the complete closure of parkades has to occur.
-In such instances the reinforcing steel may have deteriorated to the degree that the integrity of the structure is compromised.
-At this point, a tremendous amount of disruption to tenants occurs combined with high fees to repair the structure.
+If left unattended for prolonged periods of time, extensive growth of corroded areas can occur, resulting in the loss of serviceability of areas of the parkade.
+In some instances, the complete closure of parkades has to occur.
+In such instances, the reinforcing steel may have deteriorated to the degree that the integrity of the structure is compromised.
+At this point, a tremendous amount of disruption to tenants occurs, combined with high fees to repair the structure.
 Costs ranging from hundreds of thousands to over a million dollars are not uncommon in such instances.
-To avoid unexpected high restoration costs and major disruptions to tenants, it is recommended that parkade evaluations be conducted to determine the extent of concrete delamination’s.
+To avoid unexpected high restoration costs and major disruptions to tenants, it is recommended that parkade evaluations be conducted to determine the extent of concrete delaminations.
 Bi-annual evaluations are recommended after a major restoration of the parkade has been completed.

-Assessment of trench drains, leakage though walls and a condition review of the existing traffic deck coating systems are also conducted during a parkade evaluation.
-A common misconception is that once a parkade has been restored, and after having a traffic deck coating system installed, that the parkade will not require repairs for several years.
+Assessment of trench drains, leakage through walls and a condition review of the existing traffic deck coating systems are also conducted during a parkade evaluation.
+A common misconception is that once a parkade has been restored and after having a traffic deck coating system installed, that the parkade will not require repairs for several years.
 During a parkade restoration, areas of concrete, which have sounded with the hammer or chain, are repaired.
 However, areas where the corrosion process has not progressed to the point of sounding are not restored.
 These areas will continue to deteriorate and should be repaired at the point of sounding.
 Maintenance repairs of a parkade are recommended biannually after a major restoration has been undertaken.
-A parkade is a major investment and the upkeep of it is a reality and a necessity.
+A parkade is a major investment, and its upkeep of it is a reality and a necessity.

 During parkade restorations, improvements or additions to the parkade can be conducted in conjunction with the restoration.
 Examples of which are electrical or mechanical upgrades, re-painting of the parkade itself and/or the addition of drains to facilitate drainage.